-Puerto Rico governor says “Let’s talk” after Elon Musk offers to solve the island’s power crisis
+Puerto Rico governor says ‘Let’s talk’ after Elon Musk offers to solve the island’s power crisis

 Puerto Rico’s power grid has been practically demolished in the wake of hurricane Maria.
 It now has a once in a lifetime opportunity to rebuild and the island’s governor Ricardo Rossello wants to have a chat with Elon Musk about his recent offer to use Tesla batteries and solar power for the the job.

-Only 10 percent of the island has power at the moment and, according to the Puerto Rico state owned electric company, some communities won’t be able to turn the lights back on for four to six months.
+Only 10 percent of the island has power at the moment and, according to the Puerto Rico state-owned electric company, some communities won’t be able to turn the lights back on for four to six months.

 Musk tweeted yesterday he could be the one to rebuild Puerto Rico’s electricity system using independent batteries and solar power.